Back

 Phonics Intent

 At West Ewell Primary School and Nursery, we believe that all our children can become fluent readers and writers.
 This is why we teach reading through Little Wandle Letters and Sounds Revised, which is a systematic and synthetic phonics programme.
-We start teaching phonics in Reception and follow the Little Wandle Letters and Sounds Revised progression, which ensures children build on their growing knowledge of the alphabetic code, mastering phonics to read and spell as they move through school.
+We start daily teaching of phonics in Reception and follow the Little Wandle Letters and Sounds Revised progression, which ensures children build on their growing knowledge of the alphabetic code, mastering phonics to read and spell as they move through school.
 Children in Nursery are introduced to the images used in the Little Wandle programme and are given opportunities to practise oral blending so that they are ready to begin formal phonics teaching in Reception.

 As a result, all our children are able to tackle any unfamiliar words as they read.
 We also model the application of the alphabetic code through phonics in shared reading and writing, both inside and outside of the phonics lesson and across the curriculum.
 We have a strong focus on language development for our children because we know that speaking and listening are crucial skills for reading and writing in all subjects.